MysticMoonlight/HL2-Enhanced/README.md

 A lot of New Zombine And Edited Sounds by X RaY - https://gamebanana.com/sounds/27200

-Better sounds for all headcrabs by Strelok - https://gamebanana.com/sounds/17197
+Better sounds for all headcrabs by Strelok - http://files.gamebanana.com/sounds/hl2_3.rar (Probably old version, since author removed it expect some bugs.)

 HL2 | Improved HeadcrabCanister Sounds by X RaY - https://gamebanana.com/sounds/27458